cappelnord/GLSL2FxPlug/README.markdown

 Instead of uniform variables you have to use parameter commands (which will be translated to standard GLSL uniforms).

 The first argument of a parameter command is always the variable name which will be used in GLSL.
-The last two arguments are usually a display name (which can contain spaces) which is displayed by the FxPlug (if not specified the variable name is used) and a unique parameter ID (integer) which is created automatically when omited.
+The last two arguments are usually a display name (which can contain spaces) which is displayed by the FxPlug (if not specified the variable name is used) and a unique parameter ID (integer) which is created automatically when omitted.

 The parameter ID is used to store parameter data.
-If you have finished developing your plug-in and want to use it in production it is wise to manually set the parameter ID, othwerwise it might change if you add new parameters and recompile.
+If you have finished developing your plug-in and want to use it in production it is wise to manually set the parameter ID, otherwise it might change if you add new parameters and recompile.

 ***
 **$FLOAT** [var_name]s, [default_value=0.0]f, [param_min=0.0]f, [param_max=1.0]f, [slider_min=0.0]f, [slider_max=1.0]f, [delta=0.1]f, *[display_name]s, [param_id]i*